 There has been a lot of discussion about data being the new currency.
 As Forbes Technology Council member Rob Versaw wrote in his blog post, “How To Implement The New Currency: Data,” “Companies with the most potential to grow and snag market share use data more efficiently than their competitors.”
 The potential of gaining business value from data is absolutely there, but getting the data in the right location at the right time and in the right format is key to realizing the potential.
 Simply taking all available data and storing it in a data lake has been shown to have mixed success.1 Movement of applications and data to the cloud is already occurring and continues to evolve.
 Big data storage and processing is sure to follow a similar trend.
-How can enterprises set themselves up to successfully hydrate their data lakes?
+How can enterprises set themselves up for successful data hydration?

 Obviously, enterprises today have embraced the cloud and fully utilize a broad set of SaaS applications across many lines of business (LoBs).
 Applications such as Salesforce, Workday, and Zendesk hold key information when looking to uncover business insight.
 Streaming data from IoT sensors provides valuable information about the health of equipment.
 While social media streaming data provides real-time information about how customers perceive your offerings.
 But, to get the most business value out of data, you need to ingest and combine data from many sources, be that via the SaaS vendors and streaming sources mentioned above, or more traditional sources such as on-premises business data (DBMS).
 By augmenting primary data sources with additional internal and external data sources, companies can unlock a potential to discover new insights.